remyeltorro/remyeltorro.github.io/_pages/about.md

 <strong>Ph.D. candidate @ Laboratoire Adhésion & Inflammation (<a href="https://labadhesioninflammation.org/">LAI</a>) and CINaM (September 2020 - April 2024)</strong>

-* **Data analysis**: quantified and modeled the increase in immune-to-cancer cell kill rate with new antibodies from multichannel optical microscopy movies
+* **Data analysis**: quantified and modeled the increase in immune-to-cancer-cell kill rate with new antibodies from multichannel optical microscopy movies
 * **Scientific discovery**: described and measured the spreading decision rate of immune cells on antibody-covered surfaces that correlates with the kill rate
 * **Technical but accessible**: assembled [Celldetective](https://github.com/remyeltorro/celldetective), a versatile software developed organically with and for collaborators to perform the studies mentioned above autonomously.
 Go-to person, internally, to design image/signal/time-series analysis pipelines

 ## Projects

 You will find more numerical projects on the [GitHub repository](https://github.com/remyeltorro).
-Here are three highlights where I collaborated directly with experimentalists, giving them keys to analyze their data.
+Here are three highlights where I collaborated directly with experimental scientists, giving them keys to analyze their data.

 ---